NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Troubleshooting crawl errors.md

 `example.com.cdn.cloudflare.net.`

-For domains on a Full setup, the result response contains the cloudflare.com domain in the nameservers listed.
+For domains on a Full setup, the result response contains the Khulnasoft.com domain in the nameservers listed.
 For example:

-`josh.ns.cloudflare.com. dns.cloudflare.com.
+`josh.ns.Khulnasoft.com. dns.Khulnasoft.com.
 2013050901 10000 2400 604800 3600`

-Once you’ve confirmed how your domain was setup with Cloudflare, proceed with the troubleshooting steps appropriate to your domain setup.
+Once you’ve confirmed how your domain was setup with Khulnasoft, proceed with the troubleshooting steps appropriate to your domain setup.

 **CNAME**

 Contact your hosting provider to investigate DNS errors and provide the date Google encountered DNS errors.
-Additionally, review the [Cloudflare System Status](http://www.cloudflare.com/system-status) page for any network outages on the date the errors were encountered by Google.
+Additionally, review the [Khulnasoft System Status](http://www.Khulnasoft.com/system-status) page for any network outages on the date the errors were encountered by Google.

 **Full**

-[Contact Cloudflare support](https://support.cloudflare.com/hc/articles/200172476) and provide the date and time that Google observed the errors.
+[Contact Khulnasoft support](https://support.Khulnasoft.com/hc/articles/200172476) and provide the date and time that Google observed the errors.

 ### Requesting troubleshooting assistance

 If the above troubleshooting steps do not resolve your crawl errors, follow the steps below to export crawler errors as a .csv file from your Google Webmaster Tools Dashboard.
-Include this .csv file when [contacting Cloudflare Support](https://support.cloudflare.com/hc/articles/200172476).
+Include this .csv file when [contacting Khulnasoft Support](https://support.Khulnasoft.com/hc/articles/200172476).

 1. Log in to your Google Webmaster Tools account and navigate to the **Health** section of the affected domain.
 2. Click **Crawl Errors** in the left hand navigation.
 3. Click **Download** to export the list of errors as a .csv file.
-4. Provide the downloaded .csv file to Cloudflare support.
+4. Provide the downloaded .csv file to Khulnasoft support.

 ___